mccsssk2/02.3DAtrium2003-2012/README.md

 # Repository.

-Human 3D atrium model code.
+Original human 3D atrium model code.
+(2003-2013).

 # Background.

 This is one of the first human 3D atrium model that was developed.
 It used a geometry provided by collaborators in Germany, and simulates electrical activity in the cardiac chambers called atria.

+Some of the outputs that emerged from this program were:
+* Kharche et al. (LNCS peer reviewed int. conf. proceedings). https://link.springer.com/chapter/10.1007/978-3-540-72907-5_14
+* Kharche et al. (journal article). https://www.sciencedirect.com/science/article/pii/S0079610708000709
+* Kharche et al. (journal article). https://pubmed.ncbi.nlm.nih.gov/17905416/
+* Kharche et al. (journal article). https://physoc.onlinelibrary.wiley.com/doi/full/10.1113/jphysiol.2012.229146

+This code was (is being) extensively used to support PhD thesis and research by others.

 # Dependencies.